ebidel/polymer-todomvc-codelab/README.md

 3. Inside of the `todomvc` folder, clone this repository at "codelab":

         git clone git@github.com:ebidel/polymer-todomvc-codelab.git codelab

+3. (Optional) If you're using App Engine, move `codelab/app.yaml` into this directory.

+        mv codelab/app.yaml .

-4. If you start a web server in the `todomvc` folder, open [ http://localhost:PORT/codelab/](http://localhost:<PORT>/codelab/).
+4. Start a web server in the `todomvc` folder, open [ http://localhost:PORT/codelab/](http://localhost:<PORT>/codelab/).
 The codelab resources are there.
 Alternatively, you can read through it at http://goo.gl/lwrKK.